maximbilan/iOS-Shared-CoreData-Storage-for-App-Groups/README.md

 CoreDataStorage.saveContext(self.context)
 </pre>

-The full code you can found in this repository.
+The full code you can find in this repository.
 Please feel free.
 Happy coding!

 <b>NOTE:</b> In watchOS 2 and higher you should have to maintain two separate data stores.
 Group identifier is not working in this case.
 If either side is a "read-only" client and the <i>CoreData</i> datastore is small and changes infrequently you could potentially use the transferFile <i>WatchConnectivity API</i> to transfer the whole store each time it changes.